 Because he was a righteous man, Joseph promised: “I will not harm her, ridicule her, expose her, shame her, or do or say anything that will demean her dignity, worth or personhood.
 I will protect her.”

-As a church, keep Joseph in Christmas by always doing unto others as you would have them do unto you.
+As a church, let’s keep Joseph in Christmas by always doing unto others as we would have them do unto us.

 - Put King Herod back in Christmas.